Nishaant-Rastogi/Voice-Controlled-Alarm-/README.md

 Link of Applet to switch off the alarm = https://ifttt.com/applets/guJEzpQe

-The circuit can be made using a buzzer and a wifi module like bolt which has its own API which can be passed as an HTTP request to GET data through the WebHooks applet on IFTTT.
+The circuit can be made using a buzzer and a wifi module like bolt which has its own API.
+So that we can pass commands using the remote API as an HTTP request to GET data through the WebHooks applet on IFTTT.